uthree/fastersvc/README.md

 - You can change the calculation device with `=d <device name>`.
 Although it may not make much sense since it is originally high speed.
 - Pitch shift can be performed with `-p <scale>`.
 Useful for voice conversion between men and women.

-### Style conversion by AdaIN (experimental feature)
-By adding the `-adain True` option, you can enable the style conversion function by AdaIN.
-Not available for real-time inference.

 ## Realtime Inference with PyAudio (This is a feature in the testing stage)
 1. Confirm the ID of the audio device
 ```sh